-DMARC and deliverability are obviously interconnected.
-Depending on who you ask, DMARC has either a direct or an indirect effect.
-However, we should start at the beginning by defining deliverability.
+DMARC and deliverability are clearly interconnected.
+Depending on who you ask, DMARC has either a direct or an indirect effect, so let’s start at the beginning by defining deliverability.

 Delivery means your email has been accepted by the endpoint, so the service that the recipient is using technically accepts your email, and that’s it.
 It doesn’t bother with the details of where exactly the email lands, and that’s where deliverability comes in.

 Deliverability is also commonly referred to as inbox placement.
 These terms relate to whether your email will reach the primary inbox of the recipient or if it will go to the “Updates,” “Spam,” or another folder that the provider might have.
 The concept of deliverability deals with the more refined results beyond that of the email simply being delivered to the inbox.

 There are three groups of thought when it comes to DMARC’s effect on deliverability.
 The first says that DMARC simply doesn’t have any effect on deliverability—you rarely see an ISP, and most certainly not a major one, claim that if you do not have a DMARC record, your emails will not get in the inbox of your recipients.